allan1371/PuppersName/README.md

 # PuppersName
-Small project for naming my new puppy.
+Small Project from naming new puppy.

-The Girlfriend and I are getting a new Puppy.
+The Girlfriend and I are getting a new puppy.
 He is a Cane Corso.
 This is him: https://cdn.discordapp.com/attachments/897313361660887090/897313435321270312/image0.jpg

 We started a naming tournament bracket to find the lil guys name check it out here: